mlibrary/about-leverpress/src/content/events/2020-01-31-college-art-association-feb-12-15.md

 ---
 templateKey: event
-title: 'College Art Association, Feb.
-12-15'
+title: 'Northeast Political Science Association, Nov.
+7'
-summary: Meet up with us at the 108th Annual CAA Conference
+summary: Lever Press will be online for this year's NPSA
 date: 2020-01-31T17:13:45.280Z
 image: /assets/screen-shot-2020-01-31-at-1.09.25-pm.png
 ---
-From February 12th-15th, Lever Press representatives will be in Chicago and available to meet with you at the [College Art Association Conference](https://www.collegeart.org/programs/conference/conference2020/).
-Send an email to [info@leverpress.org](mailto:info@leverpress.org) if you'd like to schedule a meeting.
+Editors from Lever Press will be available to meet virtually during this year's [NPSA meeting](https://www.northeasternpsa.com/2020-virtual-conference-summary/).
+Reach out to us if you'd like to connect.